The most entertaining of all antiques, toys constitute one of the fastest growing fields of collecting. They appeal to people of all ages:

 objects such as miniature tools and dollhouse furniture.
 By far the most important cast-iron toys to collectors are the antique banks

-antique toy cars, trucks and other vehicles.
+and antique toy cars, trucks and other vehicles.
 Banks were of two types: still banks, which were similar to the repositories for coins

 that had existed for centuries, and toy mechanical banks, ingenious devices in which the deposit of a coin produced some action,